janjiralakirankumar/DevOpsEssentials/README.md

 ```
 vi authorized_keys
 ```
+**Note:** When you paste there should not be any line space between 2 keys

 Once Pasted, save the File.

 3. Now from `jenkin's user` try to ssh into docker machine.